New Issue of Healthy Animals Now Online

 The Agricultural Research Service (ARS) today posted a new issue of Healthy Animals.
 This semi-annual online newsletter compiles ARS news and expert resources on the health and well-being of agricultural livestock, poultry and fish.

-Each quarter, one article in Healthy Animals focuses on a particular element of ARS animal research.
-The current issue examines the importance of maintaining stockpiles of genetic material to preserve the genetic diversity of agriculturally important animals.
+Twice a year, one article in Healthy Animals focuses on a particular element of ARS animal research.
+The current issue focuses on improving Newcastle disease vaccines and more stringent methods to evaluate them.

 The site also provides complete contact information for the 25 ARS research groups that conduct studies aimed at protecting and improving farm animal health.

 ARS is the principal intramural scientific research agency of the U.S. Department of Agriculture.